captest-io/cap-client/README.md

 This should display a message listing all the available command-line arguments along with brief descriptions.

+(It is also possible to execute the client through shell scripts.
+Some templates are available in files `captest` and `captest-admin`.)

 ## Credentials

-Most interactions with the application programming interface (API) require authentification with a username and an access token.
+Most interactions with the application programming interface (API) require a username and an access token.
 This information can be provided through the `--username` and `--token` arguments on the command line.
 However, these credentials can also be provided in a file, avoiding repeating these data in each command.

 To use file-based credentials, create a file `secrets.yaml` with yaml-formatted content as follows: